Easy Homemade Brownies

 - Chocolate Chunks (Optional) – For extra melty pockets of chocolate.

-Tip for baking the best fudgy brownies: Remove the brownies from the oven when the center is just slightly underdone—they will continue to set as they cool.
+- Bake.
+For super fudgy brownies, remove them from the oven when the center is just slightly underdone.
+They will continue to set as they cool, don’t worry!

 - Sift the cocoa powder.
 Cocoa powder can be very clumpy.
 You’ll achieve better results if you sift any clump before starting.